raccoonrick/SOEN341/README.md

 ## Objective

-Implement an e-commerce website similar to Amazon.
+Implement an e-commerce website similar to Amazon while demonstrating the implementation and significance of software process

 ## Project Description